| Early Drinking Onset Increases Lifetime Injury Risk

 people who begin drinking before age 14 are about three times more likely than

 those who begin drinking at or after age 21 to be injured while drinking.
+"This analysis shows that for each year under age 21 that drinking onset is

 delayed, risk for later life injury diminishes," said Enoch Gordis, M.D.,